nodemailer/mailparser/README.md

     nodeunit test/run_tests.js

-There aren't many tests yet but basics should be covered
+There aren't many tests yet but basics should be covered.

 ## License